MealCraft/PSPDFKit/README.md

             - [x] lint and
             - [x] build ( Build a docker image )
 - [x] 4.
 Create a Github Action that, on each Github Repository Release,
-            - on git push and tag
+            - on git push and tag:
                 - [x] tests (in pipeline)
                 - [x] builds (docker image in pipline)
                 - [x] stores the binary (again, depending on your language of choice) as a release asset ( Docker push to docker hub)
-                    - [] TODO: Please feel free to see the docker image here: https://hub.docker.com/r/kimjunte/pspdfkit/tags
+                - [] TODO: Please feel free to see the docker image here: [Docker Hub - kimjunte/pspdfkit](https://hub.docker.com/r/kimjunte/pspdfkit/tags)

 # Phase 2: Containerization & CI/CD